- 6.3–7.5 in

 - Condition at Hatching

 Nest is a bulky open cup of twigs, grasses, and moss, camouflaged with a covering of mosses and lichens.
 Placed on tree branch near trunk.

 Flycatches for flying insects; gleans insects from vegetation.
 Plucks fruit while perched, or may hover briefly to snatch fruit.
 Swallows entire fruit.

 Bohemian Waxwing are found across northern North America, Europe, and parts of Asia.
 Populations appear stable.
 Partners in Flight estimates a global breeding population of 4 million with 26% spending some part of the year in the U.S., and 34% in Canada.
 They are a U.S.-Canada Stewardship species and rate a 9 out of 20 on the Continental Concern Score.
-They are not on the 2014 State of the Birds Watch List.
+They are not on the 2016 State of North America's Birds' Watch List.